DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/projects/project-3-mix.md

 ## Build a mix

-> Tip: to get more fine grained control over parameters press command (control) + drag.
+> Tip: to get more fine-grained control over parameters press command (control) + drag.

 **1. Initialize the Mix:**
    - Start with all faders set to "-inf dB" (infinity decibels), which effectively mutes all tracks.